pdonham/mean-todo/README.md

 ---

+Forked from Stephen Biro's sample Express application (https://github.com/SBero/mean-todo.git) to be used as a starter template.

 ## Description

 This todo application is meant to showcase a basic MEAN application with a full set of  both unit tests, as well as end to end tests.
 It requires that your system be intially setup and configured with the following: